semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 ## Other providers

-To run Semgrep CI on any other provider, use the `returntocorp/semgrep-agent:v1` Docker image, and run the `semgrep-agent` command.
+TODO To run Semgrep CI on any other provider, use the `returntocorp/semgrep-agent:v1` Docker image, and run the `semgrep-agent` command.